 With 601 rooms on 31 floors, this Marriott is a behemoth by Miami standards.
 Set in Downtown Miami's financial district, it towers over Biscayne Bay.
 Business travelers, cruise-ship passengers, and guests cashing in on their Marriott rewards points fill the hotel, but the lobby remains sleepy as they check in and out.

 Marriott's towering building is attached to (but not affiliated with) Doubletree Grand Biscayne Bay, which houses condos, offices, five restaurants, and a couple of shops.
 The complex can feel a bit like a shopping mall.
 Guests who wander around the bay-view deck can join customers at the bars there, but the area is appropriately sleepy for this section of Downtown.and

 This is an ideal spot in Downtown’s financial district for business travelers.
 It's just 20 minutes from Miami International Airport, but the fun is elsewhere.

 The hotel is connected by a direct hallway to the Grand, a complex of offices, condos, a couple of shops, five restaurants, offices, and condominiums that faces Biscayne Bay and also houses Doubletree Grand Biscayne Bay hotel.
 The surrounding area is otherwise fairly dull, but it's conveniently located in the financial district for business travelers.
 South Beach is a 10-minute, $15 cab ride away.

-Completely renovated in December 2008, this towering, 601-room Downtown Marriott caters mostly to business travelers.
-The pool, brand-new fitness center, business center, and free Wi-Fi throughout the hotel make it a great pick.
-Though more stylish, the Epic and Intercontinental hotels both have similar amenities, and often cost considerably more.
+This towering, 601-room Downtown Marriott caters mostly to business travelers.
+The large pool, modern fitness center, business center, and free Wi-Fi throughout the hotel make it a great value pick.
+Though more stylish, the Epic and Intercontinental hotels both have similar amenities, but often cost considerably more.